petr7555/pv254-board-games-recommender/README.md

 ## Consultation 1 - April 4th 10:00

 - problem formulation, clarification of the purpose, for whom, why
-	- recommendation board games to users who like to play board games and want to try new ones
+	- recommendation of board games to users who like to play board games and want to try new ones
-- usage
+- planned usage
 	- website visitor rates 10 games and gets paged recommendations sorted from the most relevant
 	- on each page there will be 5 recommendations from each algorithm randomly interleaved
 	- for each recommendation there will be a button to reveal the algorithm used